Board of Directors

 The Cold War Network operates as a Community Interest Company (CIC), which means it is a type of social enterprise designed to use its profits and assets for the public good.
 As a CIC, the organization is structured to ensure that its activities benefit the community and support its mission related to Cold War history, education, and preservation.
+You can learn more at Companies House by clicking here.

 The governance of the Cold War Network is overseen by a Board of Directors, comprising distinguished individuals dedicated to its mission: